aodysseos/RESTfull-Application/app/readme.txt

 COMP6218 Assignment, group 9
 fmd2g11, mjg2c10, yx3n13, ao5g14

+NOTE:
+All js code validates in jslint with the addition of the regexp: true flag.
+We decided to use a wildcard-based regex substitution in our JSON output, which is technically unsafe.
+However, it's only used internally, so if input validation was properly implemented, this could never be harmful.

 Setup:
 The following libraries are required (as indicated in package.json):
     "body-parser": "~1.8.1",